Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Not for everyone

-Anyone taking blood-thinning medications (warfarin, aspirin, clopidogrel, direct oral anticoagulants) - ginkgo has antiplatelet properties and increases bleeding risk.
-This is not a theoretical concern; case reports of serious bleeding events exist.
-People scheduled for surgery should stop ginkgo at least 2 weeks beforehand.
-Individuals with seizure disorders (ginkgo contains ginkgotoxin, which can lower the seizure threshold, particularly in poorly standardized products).
-Pregnant or breastfeeding women.
-Anyone expecting ginkgo to prevent dementia - the evidence clearly says it does not.
+If you take any blood thinner (warfarin, aspirin, clopidogrel, or a direct oral anticoagulant), skip ginkgo.
+It thins the blood too (it has antiplatelet properties), so stacking the two raises your bleeding risk - and this is not theoretical, there are case reports of serious bleeding events.
+Have surgery coming up?
+Stop ginkgo at least 2 weeks beforehand.
+Steer clear if you have a seizure disorder: ginkgo contains ginkgotoxin, which can lower the seizure threshold, especially in poorly standardized products.
+Pregnant or breastfeeding women should pass.
+And anyone reaching for ginkgo to ward off dementia can put the bottle back - the evidence clearly says it does not.

 Side Effects & Safety